 South Florida is currently a buyer's market by volume.
 Inventory is elevated, days on market are stretching, and buyers have negotiating power they did not have in 2022.
 That sounds like a reason to wait, but it is actually the opposite signal for a certain type of seller.

 The sellers who will win in the next 12 months are the ones who price correctly, present well, and reach buyers at the exact moment improving insurance costs are expanding their purchasing power.
-That window is opening now.
+That window is opening now as the approved Citizens decreases reach renewals from June 1.
 Waiting until the market "feels better" typically means waiting until inventory tightens, competition increases, and the advantage disappears.

 If you have been holding off on listing because of what insurance costs were doing to buyer confidence, 2026 is the year that calculation changes.